markvncent/Gabay/README.md

 ## Contact & Support

-For questions, issues, or support, please contact [your contact information here].
+For questions, issues, or support, please contact the development team.

 ---